 This post may contain affiliate links.
 Please read my disclosure policy.

-A welcome gift for teachers, bosses, neighbors and family and you won’t believe how easy it is to make too!
 Be sure you really like the people you share it with because they’ll be dropping not-so-subtle requests year after year for you to make it again.
-Our Almond Roca keeps for up to two weeks and travels well.
-If you’ve ever wanted to try and make candy, don’t wait another year.
-This is a pretty easy recipe to make with straightforward directions.
+Our Almond Roca keeps for up to two weeks and travels well making it perfect for gifting.

-You won’t spend hours in the kitchen making a batch of this homemade Almond Roca.
+You won’t spend hours in the kitchen making a batch of this homemade candy.

 What special tools do you need to make this Almond Roca recipe?